DiaMedica Therapeutics, Inc.

 1. Force UPST.
 Screening for Preeclampsia: US Preventive Services Task Force Recommendation Statement.
 JAMA 2017; 317(16): 1661-7.

-2. Preeclampsia - preeclampsia and maternal mortality: A global burden.
+2. Preeclampsia Foundation - preeclampsia and maternal mortality: A global burden.
 Preeclampsia Foundation - Saving mothers and babies from preeclampsia.

 3. Say L, Chou D, Gemmill A, et al. Global causes of maternal death: a WHO systematic analysis.
 Lancet Glob Health 2014; 2(6): e323-33.

-Trial Design
+Phase 2 Investigator-Sponsored Trial Design

-A comprehensive set of outcome data will be collected.
+A comprehensive set of outcome data will be collected from this trial.
 While the primary focus is on safety, additional measures will include changes in blood pressure and other indicators that may provide early signals of efficacy.
 Each sub-cohort will have tailored inclusion and exclusion criteria, as well as slightly different outcome measures to reflect their distinct clinical profiles.
 Throughout Part 2 of the study, participants will be closely monitored by a member of the research team, with treatment continuing until delivery.
 Post-delivery, participants will be followed for up to six weeks to ensure close monitoring of their recovery and to gather important postnatal safety data.

 DM199 for Pregnancy Complications Trial Collaborators